 The Secretary of State may propound to any corporation, domestic or foreign which he has reason to believe is subject to the provisions of this act, and to any officer or director thereof, such written interrogatories as may be reasonably necessary and proper to enable him to ascertain whether such corporation is subject to the provisions of this act or has complied with all the provisions of this act applicable to it.
-Such interrogatories shall be answered within 30 days after the mailing therefor, or within such additional time as shall be fixed by the Secretary of State, and the answers thereto shall be full and complete and shall be made in writing and under oath.
+Subject to applicable jurisdictional requirements, such interrogatories shall be answered within 30 days after the mailing therefor, or within such additional time as shall be fixed by the Secretary of State, and the answers thereto shall be full and complete and shall be made in writing and under oath.
 If such interrogatories be directed to an individual they shall be answered by him, and if directed to a corporation they shall be answered by the president, vice-president, secretary or assistant secretary thereof.
 The Secretary of State shall certify to the Attorney General, for such action as the Attorney General may deem appropriate, all interrogatories and answers thereto which disclose a violation of any of the provisions of this act, requiring or permitting action by the Attorney General.

 "§ 55-1-32.
-Penalties imposed upon corporations, officers and directors for failure to answer interrogatories.
+Penalties imposed upon corporations, officers, and directors for failure to answer interrogatories.

-- (a) Each corporation, domestic or foreign, that fails or refuses to answer truthfully and fully within the time prescribed by this act interrogatories propounded by the Secretary of State in accordance with the provisions of this act, shall be guilty of a misdemeanor. - (b) Each officer and director of a corporation, domestic or foreign, who fails or refuses within the time prescribed by this act to answer truthfully and fully interrogatories propounded to him by the Secretary of State in accordance with the provisions of this act shall be guilty of a misdemeanor.
+- (a) If a corporation, domestic or foreign, fails or refuses to answer truthfully and fully within the time prescribed in this act interrogatories propounded by the Secretary of State in accordance with the provisions of this act, the Secretary of State may suspend its articles of incorporation or its certificate of authority to do business. - (b) Each officer and director of a corporation, domestic or foreign, who fails or refuses within the time prescribed by this act to answer truthfully and fully interrogatories propounded to him by the Secretary of State in accordance with the provisions of this act shall be guilty of a misdemeanor.